fiveorbs/wire/docs/index.md

   implementation.
 See [PSR-11 Containers](container.md).
 * If an object needs additional method calls after instatiation to be properly initialized you can use the [`Call`](call-attribute.md) class attribute.
+* ***Wire*** additionally provides argument resolvers for callables and constructors.
+Simply pass a callable or a class to the appropriate resolver and get a list of instantiated arguments for it in return.
+See [Argument resolvers](resolvers.md)

 ## Basic usage of the object creator